conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

 ```

 You are then connecting to the virtual cluster with that username and can perform commands as you please e.g.
-listing topics in the virtual cluster `london` from the username sa.
+listing topics in the virtual cluster `london` from the username `sa`.

 ```bash
 kafka-topics \